 (Now this expression, "He ascended," what does it mean except that He also had descended into the lower parts of the earth?Ephesians 4:9(NASB)

-Paul is a good teacher, in that he not only encourages and corrects those he is teaches but also reiterates important facts for emphasis and seeks to clarify Old Testament quotations.
-He explains the meaning of hard words or phrases, and provide clarity when giving instruction or when something may be misinterpreted, ambiguous or difficult to understand.
+Paul is a good teacher, in that he not only encourages and corrects those he is teaching but also reiterates important facts for emphasis and seeks to clarify Old Testament quotations.
+He explains the meaning of hard words or phrases and provides clarity when giving instruction or when something may be misinterpreted, ambiguous, or difficult to understand.

-"Be humble and gentle, patient and tolerant with each other", he exhorts us.
-"Make every effort to preserve the unity of the Spirit in the bond of peace", he urges, "and do everything in love, for the sake of Jesus".
-Having presented the godly Christian conduct we should all embrace daily; our unity in the Spirit and the love we should have for one another, he pointed out our position in Christ - "we are one body and one Spirit".
+"Be humble and gentle, patient and tolerant with each other," he exhorts us.
+"Make every effort to preserve the unity of the Spirit in the bond of peace," he urges, "and do everything in love, for the sake of Jesus."
+Having presented the godly Christian conduct we should all embrace daily, our unity in the Spirit, and the love we should have for one another, he points out our position in Christ, "we are one body and one Spirit."

-Then expanding his teaching he added, just as also you were called in one hope of your calling - one Lord, one faith, one baptism, one God and Father of all, Who is over all, and through all and in all.
-Paul concluded his line of thinking by saying, "and to each of us grace was given, according to the measure of Christ's gift:.
+Then expanding his teaching he adds, "just as also you were called in one hope of your calling - one Lord, one faith, one baptism, one God and Father of all, Who is over all, and through all and in all."
+Paul concluded his line of thinking by saying, "and to each of us grace was given, according to the measure of Christ's gift."

-In every one of Paul's epistles he is keen to clarify his previous remarks.
-Having just mentioned "gifts" he continued by introducing a quotation from Psalm 68, where we read "WHEN HE ASCENDED ON HIGH, HE LED CAPTIVE A HOST OF CAPTIVES, AND HE GAVE GIFTS TO MEN"
+In every one of Paul's epistles, he is keen to clarify his previous remarks.
+Having just mentioned 'gifts' he continues by introducing a quotation from Psalm 68 where we read, "WHEN HE ASCENDED ON HIGH, HE LED CAPTIVE A HOST OF CAPTIVES, AND HE GAVE GIFTS TO MEN."

 The FIRST interpretation is that Jesus came down from heaven at His incarnation.
-He descended from heaven to earth at His birth - He came down to the lower region of God's creation from the upper region, i.e. he came down to live on earth from His eternal abode in heaven above.
+He descended from heaven to earth at His birth.
+He came down to the lower region of God's creation from the upper region.
+He came down to live on earth from His eternal abode in heaven above.

-The THIRD option is that the body of Jesus descended into the sepulchre that Joseph of Arimathea provided when Pilate permitted him to take the dead body of Jesus for burial, i.e. the tomb, against which was rolled the great stone.
+The THIRD option is that the body of Jesus descended into the sepulchre that Joseph of Arimathea provided when Pilate permitted him to take the dead body of Jesus for burial - the tomb, against which was rolled the great stone.

 Heavenly Father, the more I understand Your Word, the more You graciously open up my understanding to new and exciting truths.
 Help me to grow in grace and give me a teachable spirit and the opportunity to learn more of You.
-Thank You that Jesus came down from heaven to be my Saviour and ascended back to glory in triumph, after defeating Satan, sin, death and hell, by His sacrificial death and glorious resurrection.
-Thank You that my salvation does not depend on what I do but on what Christ has done on my account and bring many more into Your eternal family - this I pray in Jesus' name, AMEN.
+Thank You that Jesus came down from heaven to be my Saviour and ascended back to glory in triumph after defeating Satan, sin, death, and hell, by His sacrificial death and glorious Resurrection.
+Thank You that my salvation does not depend on what I do but on what Christ has done on my account.
+Thank You, Lord.
+This I pray in Jesus' name, AMEN.